roomacarthur/the-tipsy-quiz/README.md

 - As a site creator:

   1. I want to make the site interactive and fun.
-  2. I want to ensure there are enough questions to prevent the user becoming bored.
+  2. I want to ensure there are enough questions to prevent the user from becoming bored.
   3. I want to make sure the user enjoys their time using the application.
   4. I want to provide easy access to the creator to submit questions.

 ## Strategy

-Create an interactive quiz which displays all data in a clear and easy to read way.
-Provide consistent styling across all pages using a mobile first approach and ensure that the application runs flawlessly across all devices.
+Create an interactive quiz that displays all data in a clear and easy-to-read way.
+Provide consistent styling across all pages using a mobile-first approach and ensure that the application runs flawlessly across all devices.
 Create code that allows for ease when implementing future updates and features.

 ### Project Goals

 - To provide a fun and interactive application.
 - For the question bank to be regularly updated.
 - Allow for users to log scores.
-- Provide quiz audio for questions to be read out.
+- Provide quiz audio for questions to be readout.

 ## Scope: